rgough5/tom/README.md

 ![picture of pin chart](pic/GPIO.png)

-## Network Setup
-1. Setup your router as desired.
-2. I recommend connecting the pis to the router with ethernet cables, but wifi should be sufficient.
-3. I connecting a long term data storage solution such as a NAS device

-I highly recomend a router, but alternatives include connecting pis directly with ethernet cables and manually setting ip addresses or and AdHoc network.

 ## Audio Pi Setup
 1. Install Raspberry Pi OS Lite onto your SSD with custom settings.
 In the custom settings select username, a unique hostname, setup wifi, and enable SSH.
+    - It's a good on first boot is to run `sudo apt update && apt upgrade`
 2. With the pi on and [connected to the internet](https://www.raspberrypi.com/documentation/computers/configuration.html#configuring-networking) enter `curl -O https://raw.githubusercontent.com/rgough5/tom/main/install.sh` to download the installer
+3. Make the install file executable `chmod +x install.sh`
-3. Run the install script `./install.sh` to install dependencies and download `a_tom.py`.
+4. Run the install script `./install.sh`
-4. Sample rate, audio channels, and track length can be editted at the top of the file with variables `fs`, `ch`, and `seg` respectively
+5. Sample rate, audio channels, and track length can be editted near the top of the file, within the definition for the function recA.

 ## Video Pi Setup
-1. Repeat step of of the audio setup above.
+1. Repeat step 1 of the audio setup above.
 2. You can download `v_tom.py` wherever you want, but currently, where you run it is the directory videos will be saved in.
 3. At the top of `v_tom.py`, the variables `seg`, `exposure`, and `fdl` adjust the tracklength, camera exposure, and frame rate respectively.
 4. IMPORTANT: To start the audio pi from the video pi